 Programmes organised by the Graduate School of Social Science (including this programme) are cancelled for summer 2020 in light of the Covid-19 pandemic.
 If you’re interested in following this programme in the future, please email email@example.com with the programme name in the subject line and we will keep you updated on all developments in the coming months.
 Want to keep updated on social media and online content for summer 2020?
 Follow us on Instagram and Facebook at the links below.

-|Academic dates:||30 June - 18 July 2019*|
+|Academic dates:||14 June - 2 July 2020|

-|Housing dates:||28 June - 19 July 2019*|
+|Housing dates:||12 June - 3 July 2020|

 |Credits:||6 European Credits|

-|Who is this programme for?||For current university students (Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
-For working professionals with a desire to continue their education in this field.|
+|Who is this programme for?||For current university students (3rd & 4th year Bachelors and Masters) in the arts and social sciences with an interest in political science, international relations, and migration studies.
+For working professionals with a desire to continue their education/update their skills in this field.|

-|Academic directorL||Evelien van Roemburg|
+|Academic director:||Evelien van Roemburg|

 What are the forces behind this number?
-How do international organizations and sovereign state respond to the challenge of millions of displaced persons?
+How do international organizations and sovereign states respond to the challenge of millions of displaced persons?
 And what about the refugees themselves?
 Are they interested to permanently settle in Europe or are they better off in countries ‘in the region’?
 How can they, given their diverse backgrounds, be integrated best into European societies?
 This interdisciplinary three-week course introduces students to key issues in the legal, (geo)political, sociological and anthropological analysis of forced migration.
 It enables students to understand the context in which forced migration takes place, the social change this triggers in hosting communities and the efforts needed to successfully integrate newcomers.